joaquimrcarvalho/timelink-sources-template/notebooks/README.md

 To be able to run notebooks you need to install the Python VSCode extension and a Python interpreter on the current machine.

-## Install the Python instruction and the Python interpreter
+## Install the Python extension and the Python interpreter

 To install the Python extension at https://marketplace.visualstudio.com/items?itemName=ms-python.python